 pass by-pointer introduces one level of indirection.

-They should be used only for raw pointers
+They should be used only for raw pointers (potentially NULL)

-(potentially NULL)
+pass by-reference may introduce one level of indirection.

-pass by-reference may introduce one level of indirection. pass-by-reference is more efficient than pass-by-pointer as it facilitates variable elimination by the compiler, and the function code does not require checking for NULL pointer by-value Expensive, hard to optimize by-pointer/reference ok.
-Prefer pass-by- const -X (const overloading can also be cheaper)
+pass-by-reference is more efficient than pass-by-pointer as it facilitates variable elimination by the compiler, and the function code does not require checking for NULL pointer

-Most compilers optimize pass by-value with pass by-reference for passive data structures by-const-value Always produce the optimal code (converted in pass-by-ref if needed)
+Most compilers optimize pass by-value with pass by-reference for passive data structures by-value Produce optimal code except for GCC (tested with GCC 9.2)